 Wax nostalgic about and learn from the history of early electronics.
 See articles from Radio & Television News, published 1919-1959.
 All copyrights hereby acknowledged.

-This full-page advertisement by Bell Telephone Laboratories in the June 1956 issue of Radio & television News seems to imply that their Dr. S. Weisbaum and/or his contemporaries was/were the original developer/s of the waveguide isolator.
+This full-page advertisement by Bell Telephone Laboratories in the June 1956 issue of Radio & Television News magazine seems to imply that their Dr. S. Weisbaum and/or his contemporaries was/were the original developer/s of the waveguide isolator.
 If so, it would be no surprise since Bell Labs was responsible for many technology innovations during its history - RF, microwaves, telephony, information theory, switching, transmission lines, test and measurement, and much more.
 Other information available on the Internet assigns credit to Bell Labs in the same timeframe.
 From the ad: "This isolator is a slab of ferrite which is mounted inside the waveguide, and is kept magnetized by a permanent magnet strapped to the outside.
 The magnetized ferrite pushes aside outgoing waves, while unwanted reflected waves are drawn into the ferrite and dissipated.
 Bell physicists discovered this action during their fundamental studies of ferrites."

 Bell Telephone Laboratories Isolators